-Meghan Markles’s Mom Doria Is The Subject Of A New Romance Novel
+Meghan Markles’s Mom Doria Ragland Is The Subject Of A New Romance Novel

 Doria Ragland won hearts around the world with her dignified loveliness at the royal wedding.
-But despite her low profile, a New York Times bestselling author Jasmine Guillory is using inspiration from Doria’s life in a new novel.
+But, despite her low profile, a New York Times bestselling author, Jasmine Guillory, is using inspiration from Doria’s life in a new novel.

-As reported by The Sun, it all started when librarian and royal fan Margaret H. Willison went to Twitter to voice a fantasy inspired by reports that Doria was spending Christmas at Sandringham.
+As reported by The Sun, it all started when librarian and royals fan Margaret H. Willison went to Twitter to voice a fantasy inspired by reports that Doria was spending Christmas at Sandringham.

 “I now NEED a charming romance about the single mother of a new Duchess falling in love with an appropriately aged royal retainer while spending Christmas at Sandringham.”